Klay Thompson scores season-high 38, Warriors top Bucks

 AP Sports Writer

-SAN FRANCISCO (AP) — Klay Thompson scored a season-best 38 points, raising his right arm in triumph to ignite the home crowd and leading the Golden State Warriors past the defending NBA champion Milwaukee Bucks, 122-109 on Saturday night.
+Thompson scored a season-best 38 points, raising his right arm in triumph to ignite the home crowd and leading the Warriors past the Bucks, 122-109 on Saturday night.

-Thompson had his second 30-point performance since returning Jan.
+Thompson shot 15 for 24 with eight 3-pointers had his second 30-point performance since returning Jan.
 9 from a two-year absence following knee and Achilles surgeries.

 Milwaukee native Jordan Poole returned to Golden State’s starting lineup and scored 30 points with five 3-pointers to go with six rebounds and five assists.